 Amy has worked extensively with the NYC Department of Education as a contracted Speech Therapist along with various NYC hospitals and Skilled Nursing Facilities throughout the Metropolitan area evaluating and treating various speech and language disorders.
-She has a comprehensive background in the evaluation of swallowing disorders performing and assessing extensive modified barium swallow studies (MBSS) also known videofluoroscopy exams (VFSS).
-She has also recently become certified in FEES (Fiberoptic Endoscopic Evaluation of Swallowing) to further extend the evaluation options for her patients as well as increase her knowledge in the area.
+She has a comprehensive background in the evaluation and treatment of swallowing disorders and performing and assessing modified barium swallow studies (MBSS) also known as videofluoroscopy exams (VFSS).
+She is also certified in performing FEES (Fiberoptic Endoscopic Evaluation of Swallowing).

 Earlier in her career she worked as an Administrator for CPSE and EI at the Manhattan Center for Early Learning which allowed her to gain a unique knowledge of the evaluation process.
-She also worked as Talent Agent at a prominent New York City broadcast talent agency.
-These influential experiences helped Amy discover her passion for Speech Therapy, develop a strong method for evaluating and treating speech language patients, and also gave her a unique insight that not many other speech therapists have; her own appreciation and understanding of being a speech and language patient herself.
+She began her career working as Talent Agent at a prominent New York City broadcast talent agency.
+These influential experiences helped Amy to discover her passion for Speech Therapy, develop a strong method for evaluating and treating speech language patients, giving her a unique insight that not many other speech therapists have; the understanding of being a speech and language patient herself.
 Amy was treated for and recovered from an articulation disorder with the /s/ sound in her early childhood; also known as a lisp, through essential speech therapy.

 Amy has been extremely lucky to have a career that's allowed her a wide variety of experiences working with both children and adults in settings such as Skilled Nursing Facilities, Hospitals, Rehabs, and Homecare specializing in Adult Neurogenic Communication Disoriders such as strokes and TBI as well as Swallowing Disorders/Dysphagia and Voice treatment all throughout New York City.
-Amy is accomplished in performing, assessing, and evaluating, Clinical Swallow Examinations as well as Videofluroscopic Examinations (also known as Modified Barium Swallow).
-Amy was trained by the best of the best in the swallowing field at New York Methodist Hospital to utilize different swallowing techniques and methodologies in order to improve the quality of life of the patient and the family.
-She keeps up with the new Research and other clinicians' experiences by being an avid SIG 13 Member, Swallowing and Swallowing Disorder issues or SIG 13 Affiliate (SIG=Specialty Interest Group - 13 is Dysphagia).
-She strongly believes that while putting the safety of the patient is the first priority, quality of life must be taken into account when making critical recommendations about a patients diet and/or treatment plan.
-She works closely with the patient and the patient's family to explain the swallowing process, how and why we choose certain treatments, and hopefully keep everyone as comfortable as possible.
+She was trained by the best of the best in the swallowing field to utilize different swallowing techniques and methodologies in order to improve the quality of life of the patient and the family and strongly believes that while putting the safety of the patient is the first priority, quality of life must be taken into account when making critical recommendations about a patients diet and/or treatment plan.
+Amy works closely with the patient and the patient's family to choose treatment plans and help them make educated decisions.

-Speech therapy is most successful when a partnership is formed between the speech therapist, the parents, and the client.
-When working with children or adults, Amy provides the caregiver with easy strategies that they can use to reinforce what is learned during sessions.
+Speech therapy is most successful when a partnership is formed between the speech therapist, the parents, and/or the client.
+When working with children or adults, Amy provides the caregiver with easy strategies they can use to reinforce what is learned during sessions.